Scar (The Lion King): Video games

-The character appears in the 1994 video game The Lion King.
-According to AllGame, Scar appears towards the end of video game as Simba finally "must defeat his Uncle Scar" and "stop Scar and reclaim what is rightfully his."
-Scar plays a similar role in the video game The Lion King: Simba's Mighty Adventure (2000); Simba's climactic "battle with Scar concludes the first six levels of the game."
-According to IGN, the video game features the voices of the film's cast, including Jeremy Irons as Scar.
-Scar, voiced by James Horan, appears as a non-player character in Disney's Extreme Skate Adventure (2003) and Kingdom Hearts II as a villain who ultimately transforms into a Heartless as a result of the character's own "hatred and jealousy."
+Scar appears at the end of the 1994 video game The Lion King when Simba battles Scar.

+Scar plays a similar role in the video game The Lion King: Simba's Mighty Adventure (2000), with climactic battle between Simba and Scar occurring at the end of the sixth level.
+The game features the voices of the original film's cast, including Jeremy Irons as Scar.

+Scar, voiced by James Horan, appears as a non-player character in Disney's Extreme Skate Adventure (2003) and Kingdom Hearts II as a villain who ultimately transforms into a Heartless as a result of the character's "hatred and jealousy."
 Scar is a payable character to unlock for a limited time in Disney Magic Kingdoms.

+Scar, again voiced by James Horan, appears in the 2023 video game Disney Dreamlight Valley as one of the inhabitants of its titular valley, with his home inside an elephant's skull in the Sunlit Plateau biome.

+In the mobile game Twisted Wonderland, Scar is revered as "The King of Beasts," one of "The Great Seven," due to his ambition and tenacity.
+Scar is also remembered for welcoming outcasts (the hyenas) into the Pride Lands, being seen in Twisted Wonderland as magnanimous to all subjects.
+At the magic school Night Raven College, one of the dorms, Savanaclaw, is dedicated to him, and students sorted into this dorm are expected to reflect his spirit of "persistence".

+The character Leona Kingscholar, housewarden of Savanaclaw, is the Twisted Wonderland incarnation of Scar.
+Similarly to Scar, Leona is a second born prince who resents his elder brother and feels he deserves to be king instead.
+Cementing the reference, Leona bears a vertical scar across his left eye.

+Scar makes an appearance in flashback when the game's protagonist dreams of the events of the first film in Book 2.

 Cameos

-Scar makes a brief cameo in Disney's later film Hercules in the form of a limp lion-skin coat worn by Hercules, parodying the Nemean lion.
-This is also likely a reference to Zazu's remark in the first film that Scar would "make a very handsome throw rug."
-Scar's supervising animator Andreas Deja also served as the supervising animator of Hercules.
+A lion pelt, presumably the Nemean lion's, worn by Hercules in Disney's film Hercules, has Scar's appearance.
+This may also be a reference to Zazu's remark in The Lion King that Scar would "make a very handsome throw rug."
+Scar's supervising animator Andreas Deja also served as the supervising animator for Hercules.

-Like other The Lion King characters, Scar has several appearances in the television series House of Mouse, as one of the guests in the titular club.

-In The Simpsons short Plusaversary, Scar appears as one of the attendees at the party in Moe's Tavern.
+In Plusaversary, an installation in The Simpsons Disney+ shorts series, Scar appears as an attendee at the party in Moe's Tavern.
 In another The Simpsons short, Welcome to the Club, Scar appears along with other Disney villains trying to convince Lisa Simpson how fun it is to be a villain.

-Scar is one of the several Walt Disney Animation Studios characters that appears in the short film Once Upon a Studio, being voiced again by Jeremy Irons.
+Scar is one of several Walt Disney Animation Studios characters to appear in the short film Once Upon a Studio, where he is again voiced by Jeremy Irons.